zbw/pm20_web/category/ware/i/142027/about.en.md

-## Commodities/wares archives
+## Commodities/wares archives folders

-In total 16 folders, 42 documents - folders incomplete.
+In total 16 folders, 42 documents - folders complete until 1949.
-For material not published as folders, please check the [digitized micro-films](/film/h1_sh.de.html) (in German).

 _For direct access to the documents, click the "(xy documents)" link, for folder information use the "(folder)" link._